Information and Guidance/Points of Contact

 Who should I contact to discuss the concerns or needs of my child?

-Class Teacher – adapting and refining the curriculum to respond to strengths and needs of all pupils.
+Class Teacher, first point of contact – Adapting and refining the curriculum to respond to strengths and needs of all pupils.
 Monitoring progress of your child and liaising with key staff about interventions needed.
-First point of contact.

-Phase Leader – responsibility for progress of year group and deals with concerns which cannot be dealt with by Class Teacher.
+Phase Leader, second point of contact – Responsibility for progress of year group and deals with concerns which cannot be dealt with by Class Teacher.

-Inclusion Manager – K Stanley-Bristowe.
+SENCO, third point of contact – Mr J. Belardini.
 Co-ordinating provision for children with SEN, developing and following the school’s SEN policy.
 Ensuring that parents are: